-1. Go Fluorescent
+1. Go LED

 2. A Low-Flow Toilet Without Commitment

 Installing a new low-flow toilet may not be possible in a rented space, but it’s actually surprisingly easy to create one with the materials you already have.
 Simply fill any water bottle up and place it in the toilet tank.
 The space displaced by the water bottle will prevent the tank from filling all the way and reduce the water used each flush.